 3. I couldn’t have the life I enjoy now absent from my spiritual journey.
 The religion and spirituality of my past informs ever aspect of my thinking and writing.
 My point of view and my values spring from my spirituality.
 My stories, my advice and my opinions don’t make sense with my spiritual beliefs removed.

 4. I’ve always felt compelled.
 Spirituality is a required subject for me because I’ve always felt an urge to explore and write about spirituality.
 Since my blog is at least partially aimed at integrating the diverse parts of my personality, I have to write about ever aspect that is present.

 Maybe I shouldn’t be writing about spirituality, but I’m compelled to do it anyway.
-I hope you benefit from what I’m writing.
+I hope you’re benefiting from what I’m writing.
 I know I am.